Precision of an autonomous demon exploiting nonthermal resources and information: Theoretical approach

 We consider a setup made of three capacitively coupled quantum dots, as depicted in Fig.~\ref{fig:setup}.
 The lower part of this setting represents the working substance, which will here be operated as a refrigerator; it consists of the lower quantum dot W connected to two electronic contacts.
 The upper part constitutes the nonthermal resource region, consisting of the upper two dots H and C in contact with two further separate electronic contacts.
 Such a system has previously been considered as a model for peculiar thermodynamic operations~\cite{Whitney2016Jan,Sanchez2019Oct,InfoTrajPaper,Cao2025Jun}, where a combination of information and nonthermal resource properties leads to a \textit{seemingly demonic} behavior.

 For each dot, we consider a single level $\epsilon_i$, with $i=\H,\W,\C$, and assume that the intradot Coulomb interaction is larger than all other energy scales of the system.
-We therefore exclude double occupation~\cite{vanderWiel2002Dec} in each dot and furthermore neglect the spin of the electrons.
+We therefore exclude double occupation~\cite{vanderWiel2002Dec} in each dot and furthermore neglect the spin of the electrons, as it could, for example, be achieved in the presence of a magnetic field.
 The Hamiltonian describing the three quantum dots is then

 where $\hat{n}_i$ denotes the electron-number operator in dot $i$ and $\UH,\UC,U$ are interdot interactions.
 Furthermore, we assume that the interaction energy between the two upper dots, H and C, is very large, $U \to \infty$, so that double occupation of the resource dots is excluded.
 This simplification is convenient to separate the effects of their respective fluctuations on the system dynamics, but the observed features persist even for finite $U$, see Ref.~\cite{Whitney2016Jan}.